Skip to content

 ]

-The actual plugin download is protected behind a basic HTTP authentication layer.
-This allows the plugin developer to restrict access to the plugin via Composer by a username/password combination.
-The basic authentication credentials are stored in an auth.json file.
+The actual plugin download is usually protected behind an authentication layer.
+This allows the plugin developer to restrict access to the plugin via Composer.
+The authentication credentials are stored in an auth.json file.

-Trellis now supports HTTP basic authentication for multiple Composer repositories, via the Ansible Vault functionality, on a per environment configuration.
+Trellis supports authentication for multiple Composer repositories, via the Ansible Vault functionality, on a per environment configuration.

 # group_vars/<env>/vault.yml